sessiontechnologies/sessiontechnologies/content/join/_index.md

 ## What are you going to do
-The candidate will be joining the Session team and be involved in designing, developing, testing and operating modern software solutions using different technologies; following Agile methodologies, the candidate will attend daily meeting and recurring meetings and will use internal chat systems to report on the progress made and to give and receive support from the team.
+The candidate will be joining the Session team and be involved in designing, developing, testing and operating modern software solutions using different technologies; following Agile methodologies, the candidate will attend daily and recurring meetings, use internal chat systems to report progress and collaborate with the team.

-The candidate will be required to play different project roles, including customer-facing activities; part of the time will be invested in research and development.
+The candidate will be required to play different project roles, including customer-facing activities; part of daily working hours are invested in research and development.

 ## What we offer
 Below, some of the perks of working at Session Technologies.